OluwasegunO-CTRL/printf/README.md

-This is a custom print function
+This is a custom printf function